 A Beefy masterclass

-A magnificent solo in the Golden Jubilee Test against India in Bombay from the inimitable IT Botham, who became the first man to score a century and take ten wickets in a Test with a mighty performance.
-He took 6 for 58 and 7 for 48, and in between smacked a decisive 114 (nobody else reached 50 in the match), adding 171 for the sixth wicket with Bob Taylor, who also set a new Test record by taking seven catches in the first innings and ten in the match (the latter was overtaken by Jack Russell in 1995-96).
+A magnificent solo in the Golden Jubilee Test against India in Bombay from the inimitable IT Botham, who became the first man to score a century and take 10 wickets in a Test with a mighty performance.
+He took 6 for 58 and 7 for 48, and in between smacked a decisive 114 (nobody else reached 50 in the match), adding 171 for the sixth wicket with Bob Taylor, who also set a new Test record by taking ten catches in the match (overtaken by Jack Russell in 1995-96).
 In statistical terms, this was Botham's zenith: after 25 Tests, he had made 1336 runs at an average of 40 and taken 139 wickets at a cost of 18.

 A riot in Calcutta.
 Nothing to do with Sachin Tendulkar's willow-wielding, but instead a response to him being controversially run out in the Asian Test Championship match against Pakistan.
 It wasn't the only one: as Pakistan moved towards victory on the final day, there was a three-hour delay as all spectators were removed from the ground.
 Pakistan's win owed most to a blistering 188 not out from Saeed Anwar, and came in spite of 13 wickets from Javagal Srinath.
 It was some comeback too: on the first morning Pakistan were 26 for 6.